 The 2020 program of exhibitions opens with an extensive solo exhibition by filmmaker and screenwriter John Akomfrah (b.
 1957 in Accra, Ghana, lives in London).
 His atmospheric films probe the structure of memory, the diasporic experiences of migrants, and the historical, social, and political roots of postcolonialism.
 Michael E. Smith (*1977 in Detroit, lives in Providence, Rhode Island) typically assembles his installations using found objects such as discarded items of everyday life and organic materials.

 Viennese multimedia artist Verena Dengler (b.
 1981 in Vienna, lives in Vienna) will show a selection of new works in the Secession’s main gallery.
 In her films, Emily Wardill (b.1977 in Rugby, UK, lives in London) focuses on the mechanics of storytelling, language as a malleable medium, and the interplay between gesture and word.
-American artist Suellen Rocca (b.
-1943 in Chicago, lives in Chicago), a representative of the Chicago Imagists, will present her symbol-rich pictures and sculptures in the Grafisches Kabinett.
+American artist Suellen Rocca (1943 – 2020), a representative of the Chicago Imagists, will present her symbol-rich pictures and sculptures in the Grafisches Kabinett.

 Albanian painter Edi Hila (b.
 1944 in Shkodra, lives in Tirana, Albania), a meticulous observer of everyday life and the changes in post-communist Albania, will exhibit sequences of his representational pictures in the Secession’s main gallery.
 In Dineo Seshee Bopape’s (b.1981 in Polokwane, lives in Johannesburg, South Africa) haunting installations and videos, the history of her native South Africa prompts reflections on memory and hegemony over land and bodies in relation to the lived experiences of Africans.
 Pop-cultural references, odd parallels, dystopian and post-internet aesthetics, subversive tactics, and a penchant for humor and irony are the common elements in these three short films and characteristics of the work of the New York-based artists’ collective DIS (2010 founded in New York).